StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 To uninstall the StackState AWS StackPack, click the _Uninstall_ button from the StackState UI **StackPacks** &gt; **Integrations** &gt; **AWS** screen.
 This will remove all AWS specific configuration in StackState.

-Once the AWS StackPack has been uninstalled, you will need to delete the StackState AWS Cloudformation stack from the AWS account being monitored.
-This can be done using the [web console](aws.md#web-console) or the [command line](aws.md#command-line).
+To clean up the remaining resources inside your AWS account, remove any configured VPC flow logs and delete the StackState AWS Cloudformation stack from the AWS account being monitored.
+This can be done using the [AWS web console](aws.md#web-console) or the [AWS CLI](aws.md#command-line).

 ### Web console